 To request limited privileges, you’ll have to schedule an administrative license suspension hearing.
 Courts can require offenders to install an ignition interlock device before granting limited driving privileges.
 This device is installed at the driver’s own expense and usually carries a monthly monitoring fee.

 Understanding what to expect at the DUI arraignment is key to winning limited driving privileges while your case is pending.
-To learn more, call our DUI lawyers at Suhre & Associates, LLC for a free case review today.
+To learn more, call our DUI lawyers at Suhre & Associates DUI and Criminal Defense Lawyers for a free case review today.

 Criminal Penalties Under Ohio DUI Laws